bdonlan/invokedynamic-proxy/README.md

         }
     }

-## That looks a lot more complicated than using Proxy
+## That looks more complicated than using Proxy

 It is, a little.
 You do however get two big benefits from this method: